High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

-The ridge penalty used in the BRidge algorithm was fixed across iterations.
-We chose the value of the penalty term employing a cross-validation procedure, wherein penalty values of $10^{-1}, 10^{-2}, \dots, 10^{-8}$ were used to impute data with BRidge.
-We then selected the value that resulted in the smallest average fraction of missing information \citep[FMI;][ eq.
-3.1.10]{rubin:1987} across the analysis model parameters.
 Both IURR and DURR could have been implemented with a variety of penalties (e.g., lasso, \citealp{tibshirani:1996}; elastic net, \citealp{zouHastie:2005}; adaptive lasso, \citealp{zou:2006}).
 In this study, we used lasso as it is computationally efficient, and it performed well for imputation in \cite{zhaoLong:2016} and \cite{dengEtAl:2016}.
 A 10-fold cross-validation procedure was used at every iteration of DURR and IURR to choose the penalty parameter.
 To maintain consistency with previous research, we specified the BLasso hyper-parameters in equations \eqref{eqn:sigprior}, \eqref{eqn:tauprior}, and \eqref{eqn:rhoprior} as in \cite{zhaoLong:2016}: $(a,b)=(0.1, 0.1)$, $(r,s)=(0.01, 0.01)$, and $(g,h)=(1,1)$.
 For the MI-PCA algorithm, the set of possible auxiliary variables in $\bm{A}$ was defined by all the fully observed variables.
 Another important decision when using PCA is the number of components to keep. \cite{howardEtAl:2015} used only the first component in their simulations.
 Since this component explained, on average, 40\% of the variance in the auxiliary data, they recommend using enough components to explain 40\% of the variance.
 For our study, we generated more complex data for which a single component was not likely to suffice.
 We, therefore, applied the intuitively appealing---albeit arbitrary---heuristic of using enough components to explain 50\% of the total variance in the data.